GallTech/rag-lab/Database/README.md

 # Database

-This folder contains scripts and configs for the **Database** stage.
+This folder contains scripts and configs for the **Qdrant Database** VM.

-- VM: (see mapping in root README)
-- Purpose: Describe what this stage does.
-- Typical commands: TBD.

-this is a test
-This is also a test.